 States that offer financial assistance to undocumented students

-In addition, there as a number of states that offer financial assistance to undocumented students:
+In addition, there as several states that offer financial assistance to undocumented students:

 States that allow in-state tuition benefits

 |District of Columbia||New York|